Maintenance of Public Order

 Any other faculty or staff member who shall violate any provision of these rules shall be dismissed, suspended or censured by the appointing authority.

-The Executive Vice President shall be responsible for the enforcement of these rules and he/she shall designate the other administrative officers who are authorized to take action in accordance with these rules when required or appropriate to carry them into effect.
+The Provost and Executive Vice President shall be responsible for the enforcement of these rules and he/she shall designate the other administrative officers who are authorized to take action in accordance with these rules when required or appropriate to carry them into effect.
 It is not intended by any provisions herein to curtail the right of students, faculty or staff to be heard upon any matter affecting them in their relations with the institution.

-In the case of any apparent violation of these rules by such persons, which, in the judgment of the Executive Vice President or his/her designee, does not pose any immediate threat of injury to person or property, such officer may make reasonable effort to learn the cause of the conduct in question and to persuade those engaged therein to desist and to resort to permissible methods for the resolution of any issues which may be presented.
+In the case of any apparent violation of these rules by such persons, which, in the judgment of the Provost and Executive Vice President or his/her designee, does not pose any immediate threat of injury to person or property, such officer may make reasonable effort to learn the cause of the conduct in question and to persuade those engaged therein to desist and to resort to permissible methods for the resolution of any issues which may be presented.
 In doing so, such officer shall warn such persons of the consequences of persistence in the prohibited conduct, including their ejection from any premises of the institution where their continued presence and conduct is in violation of these rules.
-In any case where the violation of these rules does not cease after such warning and in other cases of willful violation of these rules, the Executive Vice President or his/her designee shall cause the ejection of the violator from any premises which he/she occupies in such violation and shall initiate disciplinary action as herein before provided.
-The Executive Vice President or his/her designee may apply to the public authorities for any aid which he/she deems necessary in causing the ejection of any violator of these rules and he/she may request the College Counsel to apply to any court of appropriate jurisdiction for an injunction to restrain the violation or threatened violations of these rules.
+In any case where the violation of these rules does not cease after such warning and in other cases of willful violation of these rules, the Provost and Executive Vice President or his/her designee shall cause the ejection of the violator from any premises which he/she occupies in such violation and shall initiate disciplinary action as herein before provided.
+The Provost and Executive Vice President or his/her designee may apply to the public authorities for any aid which he/she deems necessary in causing the ejection of any violator of these rules and he/she may request the College Counsel to apply to any court of appropriate jurisdiction for an injunction to restrain the violation or threatened violations of these rules.